roshancodes036-s/Netra-Assist/README.md

 **Netra Assist is an advanced multimodal AI accessibility super-app.**

-It is designed entirely around **UN SDG 3 (Good Health and Well-being)** to serve as AI-powered “Digital Eyes” for visually impaired individuals.
-By leveraging state-of-the-art vision and voice models, it helps users navigate the world safely and independently.
+Built completely around the Nexa Hack philosophy: *Execution over theory.
+Build something people would actually use.* It is designed to serve as AI-powered “Digital Eyes” for visually impaired individuals.
+By leveraging state-of-the-art multimodal vision and voice models, it helps users navigate the world safely, read documents, and understand social cues independently.

 > **Netra Assist demonstrates the true power of AI for Social Good: Vision + Voice + Instant Reasoning.**